-Fencers arm, equip and clothe themselves and fence at their own responsibility and at their own risk.

-2 It is obligatory for any fencer who warms up or trains with another fencer on site at an official FIE competition (including in the training halls linked to the competition) to wear fencing clothing and equipment which conforms with the FIE regulations.
+- Fencers arm, equip and clothe themselves and fence at their own responsibility and at their own risk. - 2 It is obligatory for any fencer who warms up or trains with another fencer on site at an official FIE competition (including in the training halls linked to the competition) to wear fencing clothing and equipment which conforms with the FIE regulations.

 Any person giving a lesson must wear at least a fencing master's plastron as well as a fencing glove and a mask conforming with the regulations.

 Any fencer taking a lesson must wear at least a mask and a glove.
-The Supervisor of the competition or a member of the Directoire Technique must penalize.